openeuropa/oe_theme/README.md

 To learn more about EC/EU families and ECL branding visit the [ECL website](https://ec.europa.eu/component-library).

+### Upgrade to 2.13.0

+#### Social media links pattern

+In 2.13.0 we introduced new pattern ["Social media links"](./templates/patterns/social_media_links) with two variants:

+- `horizontal`: social media links will be arranged horizontally.
+- `vertical`: social media links will be arranged vertically.

+Therefore patterns "Social media links: horizontal" and "Social media links: vertical" are deprecated.
+Use "Social media links" pattern with appropriate variant instead.

 ### Upgrade to 2.10.0

 #### ECL page header